chef/chef-web-docs/infra_resources_readme.md

 tables of contents templates.

-Failure to update the resource page table of contents templates may lead to links that don't link to the proper content, links that don't work properly, or content that isn't linked to in the table of contents.
+Failure to update the resource page table of contents templates may lead to links that do not link to the proper content, links that do not work properly, or content that isn't linked to in the table of contents.